matthewlong29/PareAndFlourish_Site/_posts/2016-10-17-three-ways-to-get-involved-without-killing-your-time.md

 Look for our next post where we will provide some helpful tips on networking and how you can use it to your advantage.

 In the meantime, what are your favorite organizations and what cause do they support?
-Leave a comment below and tell us how you incorporate giving back to your community into your hectic schedule.
+How will you incorporate giving back to your community into your hectic schedule?